Politics of Sri Lanka

-Sri Lanka is a semi-presidential representative democratic republic, whereby the President of Sri Lanka is both head of state and head of government, and it relies on a multi-party system.
+Sri Lanka is a unitary multi-party semi-presidential representative democratic republic, whereby the President of Sri Lanka is both head of state and head of government.
 Executive power is exercised by the President on the advice of the Prime Minister and the Cabinet of Ministers.
 Legislative power is vested in the Parliament.
-For decades, the party system was dominated by the socialist Sri Lanka Freedom Party and the conservative United National Party.
-The Judiciary is independent of the executive and the legislature.
+The judiciary is independent of the executive and the legislature.

+Starting from the early 1950s, the two main parties of Sri Lanka were the social democratic Sri Lanka Freedom Party and the liberal conservative United National Party for several decades.
+Recently, however, the influence of the two parties has diminished significantly; currently, the two main parties are the National People's Power, a left-wing alliance led by the Janatha Vimukthi Peramuna, and the Samagi Jana Balawegaya, which split from the UNP in 2020.
+Other notable parties include the Sri Lanka Podujana Peramuna, the Ilankai Tamil Arasu Kachchi, and the Sri Lanka Muslim Congress.